tether/manner-tape/README.md

       {
         "description": "it should return hello world",
         "result": {
+          "status": 200,
-          "200": "hello world"
+          "payload": "hello world"
         }
       },
       {
-        "description": "it should return hello bob when name is passed", "query": {
+        "description": "it should return hello bob when name bob is passed in query", "query": {
           "name": "bob"
         },
         "result": {
+          "status": 200,
-          "200": "hello bob"
+          "payload": "hello bob"
         }
       }
     ]